Where can I find datasets?

 - Microsoft Research's Open Data page has many datasets (mostly) related to natural language processing and computer vision.

-- Jo Hardin and Amelia McNemara maintain lists of dataset for teaching with, and other sources of data.
+- Jo Hardin and Amelia McNemara maintain lists of datasets for teaching with, and other sources of data.

 Data sharing platforms: